-Currently Emma has a British Warmblood DJ, of whom she is hoping to compete in the UK and Europe and fulfil her competition dreams at amateur level.
+Currently Emma has two young horses and is hoping to compete in the UK and Europe and fulfil her competition dreams at amateur level.

 This came after loosing her best show jumping horse Ollie in which inspired Emma to become a physiotherapist.